 4. Nakthan Village

 A traditional village consisting of 40-50 houses, Nakthan is again about 20 km from Kasol.
 The houses in the village are made of wood and one can see intricate carvings on the doors and windows.
-Settled on the left side of gushing Parvati River, Nakthan is home to some absolutely gorgeous and colourful wild flowers, some of the species also bloom during winter.
+Settled on the left side of gushing Parvati River, Nakthan is home to some absolutely gorgeous and colorful wildflowers, some of the species also bloom during winter.

 Chalal is a small village near Kasol that is known for its trekking trail.
 The 2-hour long trek will take you through some of the most scenic sights of this region.
 You can stay at the campsite located next to a serene river.
 Weed cultivation is the prime occupation of the villagers.
 This charming hamlet is also known for its psychedelic parties.